Where we work

 Biosphere Reserve Indawgyi Lake

 The white line shows the boundary of the Indawgyi Lake Biosphere Reserve.
-The core zone, the Indawgyi Wildlife Sanctuary, is illustrated by the red line.
+The core zone, Indawgyi Wildlife Sanctuary, is illustrated by the red line.

 About Indawgyi